ivanalves890/ivanalves890/README.md

 -Enthusiastic of everything about technology and coding

--Currently playing with html, css, javascript <!--(soon I'll be diving into deeper waters)-->
+-Currently playing with HTML, CSS, JavaScript <!--(soon I'll be diving into deeper waters)-->

 -Experience as electronics engineer
 <!-- -As electronics engineer, I've played this role a little (~10 years) and have some experience -->